How This Statute Protects Third Parties

 A.R.S. § 14-7503When the Protection Does Not Apply

 There is an important exception.
-If the fiduciary uses a trust or estate instrument to pay off a personal debt, and the creditor knows that is what is happening, the creditor can be held liable to the principal.
-The same applies if the transferee knows the transaction is for the fiduciary's personal benefit.
+Say the fiduciary uses a trust instrument to pay off a personal debt.
+If the creditor knows it, the creditor can be held liable.
+The same applies if the recipient knows the deal benefits the fiduciary personally.

-This distinction matters for estate planning because it creates a clear line: honest third parties are protected, but those who knowingly participate in a fiduciary's misuse of funds are not.
-It reinforces the importance of choosing a trustworthy fiduciary and maintaining clear records of all trust transactions.
+This distinction matters.
+Honest third parties are protected.
+However, those who knowingly take part in a fiduciary's misuse of funds are not.
+As a result, choosing a trustworthy fiduciary and keeping clear records is critical.